gsimone/cra-template-r3f/README.md

 ### Misc

+- 🌟 create-react-app 4 alpha with *fast refresh*
 - 🌟 recommendend vsc extensions for working with glsl
-- 🌟babel-glsl macro to compile glsl without touching the `create-react-app` config
+- 🌟 babel-glsl macro to compile glsl without touching the `create-react-app config`
 - draco binaries in `public/draco-gltf/` (the default directory used by `useGLTFLoader` in `drei`)
-- simple shaders to start playing
+- simple shader to start playing
 - Scene setup with OrbitControls and React-PostProcessing

 ### Dev stuff